 - Preheat the oven to 425°F/218°C. Line 1 or 2 rimmed sheet pans with parchment paper (you might only need 1 if your cauliflower is small).

 - Cut the cauliflower into small florets.
-For cutting technique, watch the video.
+For cutting technique, watch the video above at starting at the 4:40 mark.
 Place the florets in a large bowl.

 - Whisk together the flour, salt, pepper, onion powder, and smoked paprika to combine.
 Pour in the nondairy milk and whisk until no large clumps remain.
 Pour the batter over the cauliflower florets, tossing with your hands to coat each piece.